 - R v F (2017): Defended a carer who was accused of assaulting and neglecting residents at a care home who were suffering from dementia, pleaded on the first day of trial: community order.

 - R v S & Ors (2017): Successfully represented two prison guards who were accused of assaulting an inmate.

 - R v F (2016): Successfully defended a prison guard who was accused of conveying restricted documents out of a prison.

 Fraud and Business Crime

-Genevieve has substantial experience of working on cases involving fraud, corruption and corporate crime as a led junior and junior alone.
+Genevieve has substantial experience of prosecuting and defending on cases involving fraud, corruption and corporate crime as a led junior and junior alone.

 - R v T (2019): Currently instructed to defend in a multi handed, £5m VAT evasion case.